Pandaqi/Pandaqi-Studio/pandaqi-studio/content/pirate-riddlebeard/_index.md

 boardgame: true

 title: "Pirate Riddlebeard"
-headerTitle: "Pirate Riddlebeard | Be the first to find the secret location of the treasure!"
+headerTitle: "Be the first to find the secret location of the treasure!"
 blurb: "A One Paper Game for 1-6 pirates about discovering all the secret hints leading to the treasure."

-fullHeaderImg: "pirate_riddlebeard_header"
-headerImg: "pirate_riddlebeard_header"
-headerThumb: "favicon"

 customHeight: "small"
 headerDarkened: true